 We retrace our steps now back down the side of the river past the upper mill pond until we come to a fork in the path with a board explaining why they are removing some of the mature trees.
 Follow the left hand branch.
 This path takes you up to the top of the valley and back onto the route of the old railway line.
 Follow the path through the trees when the trees open up you can see across the valley and below the path we were on earlier.

 Eventually you will emerge from the woods back onto open ground.
 Go straight ahead here onto a newer path that bypasses most of the road walk.
 The route follows the road but just underneath.
 We pop out through a stile and walk the road back down to the starting point.
 Thats us done on this route but hopefully you have your picnic and you can go back down to the stream and enjoy being outdoors.

 If you fancy a bite to eat and a drink you can drop into the cafe at Gibson mill.
-Another choice, close to the route on the road we came in on, is the Packhorse Inn, an old drovers pub.
-Although at the time of writing this pub was shut due to covid with a notice in the window saying it will not open again until after the 21st of June 2021.
 A good option is a picnic.
 There are plenty of places to sit and relax.
 My favourite is just at the start of the walk on grassy ground between the two rivers.

 There are plenty more walking routes to explore within the Blake Dean & Hardcastle Crags area or take a walk into Hebden Bridge.
 If you’re staying a little longer Check out our Pendle Hill walk about thirty minutes away.
 Howarth is quite close by with it’s heritage trains, quaint streets and Bronte connections.
 As is Wycoller country park.